lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 ### What is this
  - QUERY on file data (including genomic file formats, such as VCF files) at scale using [ansi-SQL](https://en.wikipedia.org/wiki/SQL) query commands
- - QUERY on files stored in Big Query storage of other Google Services, such as [CloudStorage, Google Drive or Big Table](https://cloud.google.com/bigquery/external-data-sources)
+ - QUERY on files stored in Big Query storage of other Google Services, such as [CloudStorage, Google Drive or Big Table](https://cloud.google.com/bigquery/external-data-sources) or [CloudSQL (MySQL or PostgreSQL)](https://cloud.google.com/bigquery/docs/cloud-sql-federated-queries)

 ### Key considerations
  - Understand how BQ billing works - you are charged by the amount of data scanned by your query